 17th June | Sebastian Smith

-Predictably so, the pandemic has unleashed the new grounds for a ‘digital revolution’, anyone with the capacity for independent thought should stay alert.
+Predictably so, the pandemic has unleashed the new grounds for a ‘digital revolution’, anyone with a brief knowledge of history should be weary.

 Throughout the past year, there has been a multitude of different approaches towards the pandemic.
 Primarily however, despite the fact that politics is becoming increasingly divided, it is no longer a fight between the left and the right, but rather one resembling that between those employing a new age of digital surveillance under the smokescreen of the pandemic, and those warning that current events are orchestrated, and are worried for their future liberties.